 The current research has identified job-related motivations as another significant factor that is driving university students in Quy Nhon to consider entrepreneurship.
-The study found that many students are seeking to create their own jobs, with a particular focus on finding work that is both interesting and fulfilling.
+The study found that many students are seeking to create their jobs, with a particular focus on finding work that is both interesting and fulfilling.
 In addition, the respondents of the study highlighted the importance of warm work relationships, suggesting that they are seeking a supportive and collaborative work environment.
 These findings are consistent with previous studies in other parts of the world and in Vietnam14, 25 which have shown that job-related motivations can be a powerful driver of entrepreneurial activity.
-For many students, the desire to create their own jobs and work in a supportive and engaging environment is a key motivator for pursuing entrepreneurship24.
-By starting their own businesses, these students feel that they can create the kind of work environment that they are looking for, while also pursuing their own professional goals and ambitions.
+For many students, the desire to create their jobs and work in a supportive and engaging environment is a key motivator for pursuing entrepreneurship24.
+By starting their businesses, these students feel that they can create the kind of work environment that they are looking for, while also pursuing their own professional goals and ambitions.

-According to recent research, students in Quy Nhon University are increasingly turning towards entrepreneurship as a means of securing their career paths in the face of job market uncertainty.
+According to recent research, students at Quy Nhon University are increasingly turning towards entrepreneurship as a means of securing their career paths in the face of job market uncertainty.
 The current study found that many students feel that it is becoming increasingly difficult to find a job that not only matches their educational background but also offers a high salary and interesting work.
-As a result, many of these students are turning towards entrepreneurship as a way to take control of their own career paths and create their own opportunities.
-By thinking about starting their own businesses, these students feel that they can ensure their own success and avoid the uncertainty that comes with relying on the job market.
+As a result, many of these students are turning towards entrepreneurship as a way to take control of their career paths and create their opportunities.
+By thinking about starting their businesses, these students feel that they can ensure their success and avoid the uncertainty that comes with relying on the job market.

 Table 1.
 Research findings on Quy Nhon university students’ motivations for entrepreneurship